umar24nov/MohammadUmar/README.md

 Email: umar24nov@gmail.com

 ✨ Fun Fact
-Fun Fact: When I'm not coding, you can find me playing or watching Cricket.
+When I'm not coding, you can find me playing or watching Cricket.